The CHAINS research project on software supply chains @ KTH

 End-user transaction attack through Pypi typosquatting by monitoring the clipboard for crypto addresses.

 “A malicious package was slipped into Pypi.
 “Called “Colourama,” the package looked similar to Colorama, which is one of the top-20 most-downloaded legitimate modules in the Python repository.
-The doppelgänger Colourama package contained most of the legitimate functions of the legitimate module, with one significant difference: Colourama added code that, when run on Windows servers, installed a Visual Basic script to constantly monitors the server’s clipboard for signs a user is about to make a cryptocurrency payment.”
+The doppelgänger Colourama package contained most of the legitimate functions of the legitimate module, with one significant difference: Colourama added code that, when run on Windows servers, installed a Visual Basic script to constantly monitor the server’s clipboard for signs a user is about to make a cryptocurrency payment.”

 Hardware wallet Ledger NaNoX, 2020